California Dream Application

 Within 2-6 weeks, you will receive a Student Aid Report.
 Review your Student Aid Report (SAR) carefully.
 The SAR will inform you if your application is complete, what your estimated EFC is, and if you were selected for verification.

-To check the status of your paperwork, login to myGav portal, click on Student tab, view Financial Aid Requirements, and select the correct academic year.
-Any required documents will be available here.
+To check the status of your paperwork and/or view any required documents, login to the myGav portal, click on the Student tab, view Financial Aid Requirements, and select the correct Academic Year.

 Complete any additional requirements by the priority deadline of May 31st.